 Google Analytics the most commonly used free tool for web analytics.
 Because of the great quality you get for free the users range from inexperienced analyst to the most advanced users.
 The basic dashboard can be customized to the user’s needs to give the right insights in your web traffic.
 Google Analytic doesn't only measure the chosen metrics but offers the possibility to convert these in achieved goals.
 You can segment your visitors, measure the effectiveness of your email campaigns and optimize your conversion.

-Reviews for Google Analytics
+Reviews for Analyzing features

 Excellent tool.
 There is a reason it is now knocking on the door of enterprise class web analytics.
 Improved significantly between 2012 to early 2013.

 If business is serious and has API data integration capability then GA can be a very powerful agile tool linked to SEM (Adwords), Webmaster Tools, Doubleclick, Web Experiments.

 Set up correctly and used to its fullest, GA is now an enterprise web analytics tool.
 Insights can be quick and actionable from Online Channel Marketing insights to User Interface and conversion optimisation insights on your site.

 One superb feature that is not often mentioned is the ability to use regex in areas such as filters or advanced segments allowing the analyst to slice and dice data or filter data to different views quickly.